-Knowing your customer well, it can be of great help to you.
+Knowing your customer well can be of great help to you.
 The more you know them the more you can customize your approach towards them.
 With the help of CRM software, you can get an idea of the history of the purchases made by your customers.

-On the basis of this data, you can think of offers/schemes that would be appealing to each and every customer, this would assist you in keeping your brand’s name constantly on the mind of your customers.
+Based on this data, you can think of offers/schemes that would be appealing to every customer, this would assist you in keeping your brand’s name constantly on the mind of your customers.

 For instance: There is a customer who has shown interest in your product but has not purchased it so far.